Copy editors start with spelling and grammar, and they don’t stop until every page has perfect style, structure, clarity, and tone.

 But house style goes far beyond questions of spelling and grammar.
 There are no universally accepted answers to most of a publication’s style choices.
 Copy edits for style are typically made only after a story has been laid out, which allows an editor to see not just the story but everything that appears on the page with it, including images and captions, page numbers, and so on.
 Even these elements demand consistency.
 If you use open en dashes on page 14 and closed ems on page 27, for example, it comes across as sloppy and unprofessional, which casts your entire publication in a dubious light.

 Where do page numbers go?
 Do heds follow headline case or sentence case?
 Is the “by” in a byline capitalized?
 Do gutter credits end in a period?
 Do deks?
 Are foreign currencies specified before or after the sum?
 Is ten plus two “twelve” or “12”?
-Is it “Number 5,” “No. 5,” “№ 5,” or (god forbid) “#5”?
+Is it “Number 5,” “No. 5,” “№ 5,” or (God forbid) “#5”?
 Should it be “P.D.
 James” or “P. D. James”?
 Should drop caps include an opening quotation mark or apostrophe?
 How do you combine hanging dashes and quotes?
 How many words are styled as lead-in text?
-Can we say “kg,” or does it have to be “kilograms”?
+Can we say “kg,” or does it have to be “kilograms” every time?
 Are there quotation marks around pull quotes?
 Are the names of podcasts italicized or not?
 Do lists use bullets or numerals?
 Arabic or Roman?

 Every publication requires hundreds of style decisions like these.
 The answers vary from publication to publication and may even override convention.
 (The New Yorker, for instance, frequently [and consistently] eschews custom for its preferred spelling of words like “teen-ager” and “coördinate”; it may be dancing to the beat of its own drummer, but at least it’s keeping time.)